Do you feel like this image – as if half of you is not there?

 How to be Creative Even if You Think You’re Not

-So if your reading this and you feel the urge to be creative but don’t know quite how to start exercising that muscle (because any muscle that hasn’t been used, is going to be flabby) then start with this.
+So if you’re reading this and you feel the urge to be creative but don’t know quite how to start exercising that muscle.
+Because any muscle that hasn’t been used is going to be flabby.
+Then start with this.

 If you want to take this a step further – make a deliberate mistake.
 Try to do something wrong and see just how hard it is.
 See what happens when you attempt to make a deliberate mistake.